-Here’s Why More Adults Have More Acne Than Teens
+Here’s Why Adults Have More Acne than Teens

 Adulting is hard, especially when it concerns our skin.
 In fact, it may come as a shock to some that our breakouts tend to increase with age.
-As depressing as that info is, it’s not surprising—considering the stressful state of our world, compounded with a few other factors, like side effects to medication and undiagnosed medical conditions.
+As depressing as that info is, it’s not surprising, considering the stressful state of our world, compounded by a few other factors, such as side effects of medication and undiagnosed medical conditions.
 Even if you didn’t suffer from acne as a teen (lucky you!), the cold hard truth is you can still experience it as an adult.

-Ahead, Dr. Melissa Kanchanapoomi Levin, board-certified NYC dermatologist and clinical attending at NYU Langone and Mount Sinai Hospital, breaks down the science behind this shift and how to treat it post-adolescence.
+Ahead, Melissa Kanchanapoomi Levin, MD, board-certified NYC dermatologist and clinical attending at NYU Langone and Mount Sinai Hospital, breaks down the science behind this shift and how to treat it post-adolescence.

-MORE: Kendall Jenner is Being Shamed for Her Facial Acne
+MORE: Kendall Jenner Is Being Shamed for Her Facial Acne

 Why We Break Out